rackerlabs/support-how-to/content/how-to/cloud-servers/multi-factor-authentication-from-the-cloud-control-panel/index.md

 product_url: cloud-servers
 ---

-Customers can increase security on Rackspace Cloud accounts by using the Rackspace Cloud Identity Service's multi-factor authentication capabilities.
+Customers have increased security on Rackspace Cloud accounts by using the Rackspace Cloud Identity Service's multi-factor authentication capabilities.
 Multi-factor authentication adds an extra layer of identity verification to the login process by requiring a user to submit a